Tandragee: Motorcycling

 The Tandragee 100 is a motorcycle race that has been held in the area since 1958.
 This event, a 100 mi handicap race, has involved a number of notable motorcycle road racers, including: Guy Martin, Joey Dunlop, Ryan Farquhar and Michael Dunlop.
 The race did not take place during 2020 or 2021 due to COVID-19, was cancelled in 2023 due to insurance costs and again in 2024 due to lack of course resurfacing.
-The event occurred in 2025 and was won by Michael Dunlop who set a course record (of 111.58mph) on his final circuit.
+The event occurred in 2025 and was won by Michael Dunlop who set a course record (of 111.58 mph) on his final circuit.